-These groups govern academic programs leading to: the Master of Education degree, the Certificate of Advanced Study, the Doctor of Education degree, the Doctor of Philosophy in Education degree, and the Doctor of Education Leadership degree.
+These groups govern academic programs leading to the Master of Education degree, the Certificate of Advanced Study, the Doctor of Education degree, the Doctor of Philosophy in Education degree, and the Doctor of Education Leadership degree.
 They also certify that students have met the necessary academic requirements for degrees.
-All students in degree programs are reviewed annually - and in some cases, at the end of each semester - by the program faculty, the Ed.D.
-Steering Committee, the Ph.D.
+All students in degree programs are reviewed annually (and in some cases, at the end of each semester) by program faculty, the Ed.D. and Ph.D.
 Steering Committee, the Ed.L.D.
-Steering Committee or the Office of Master's Studies (see Annual Satisfactory Academic Progress Review section).
+Steering Committee or the Degree Programs Office.